juliebisharyan/data-journalism/README.md

 This data was obtained through a public record request to South San Francisco Unified School District.
 I also obtained data for the number of active teachers at the two high schools from the California Department of Education.

-2. **Salary Rates among San Mateo County School Districts**
+2. **Salary and Benefits Rates among San Mateo County School Districts**

 I obtained this data from the California Department of Education.
 I focused only on the high school districts and unified school districts in San Mateo County, as I am interested in looking at high school teachers specifically.
 I also excluded La Honda-Pescadero Unified School District, as it is a significally smaller district than the others.
-The salaries have also been adjusted for inflation to show more accurately how the salaries have changed over the years.
+The salaries and benefits costs have also been adjusted for inflation to show more accurately how the salaries have changed over the years.

 3. **CAASPP Test Results for SSFUSD and SUHSD**